crystalthedeveloper/clown-hunt/README.md

 2. Uses the returned `user_id`/`guest_id` to fetch the latest stats from AWS.
 3. Stores the combined profile in `localStorage`, auto-logging the player.

-If no token is present, the game shows a message instructing the user to launch it from the main site.
+If no token is present, the game displays a monochrome prompt with a “Go to Login” button that links back to the WordPress login page (`https://www.crystalthedeveloper.ca/log-in`).
+Set `VITE_BYPASS_AUTH=true` locally if you need to skip this prompt during development.

 ---